1um0s/notes-2021/feb09/introduction-and-overview.md

 # Trade Offs
 ### Map reduce

--   Not for time sensitive applications
+-   Not for time sensitive applicatiƒons
 -   Intelligently define reduce / intermediate steps.
 Otherwise it may take a really long time
 -   Rigid  → Abstraction.
 But makes it easy to onboard developers - practical world opex
 -